 The Unconsented Existing Retaining and Erosion Protection Walls application form and information on Applying for consent for existing retaining and erosion protection walls can be found on our Consent forms page under the heading "Construct a culvert or bridge, other instream works, lake structures".

-A list of Rotorua based consultants including engineers can be found in a table further down this page.
+A list of Rotorua based consultants including engineers can be found in a table under the "Installing a new lake structure or modifying an existing lake structure" heading.

 Will I need to sign and return several leases, Agreements for Occupation or Right to Occupy documents?